hiltmon/hiltmon.com/source/_posts/2015-06-27-a-simple-markdown-spotlight-importer.markdown

 categories: Markdown
 ---

+**Note: This is for Yosemite or before, for El Capitan or later, see [A Yosemite Markdown Spotlight Importer](http://hiltmon.com/blog/2015/11/17/a-yosemite-markdown-spotlight-importer/).**

 I noticed recently that Spotlight on Yosemite was no longer indexing my [Markdown](http://hiltmon.com/blog/categories/markdown/) files.
 Since all my notes are in Markdown format, and Spotlight is how I find my notes, this was a big problem.
 Reinstalling my current set of Markdown editors did not help.

 This did. *Huge thanks to Gereon Sommer for the idea in [Mac OS X Spotlight Enhancement](https://gist.github.com/gereon/3150445).*